camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-8/instructions.md

 ```
 ./upgrade/upgrade.sh
 ...
-INFO UpgradeProcedure - Skipping Step 1/2: UpdateIndexStep on index: process-instance as it was found to be previously completed already at: 2020-11-30T16:16:12.358Z.
+INFO UpgradeProcedure - Skipping Step 1/2: UpdateIndexStep on index: process-instance-key1 as it was found to be previously completed already at: 2020-11-30T16:16:12.358Z.
-INFO UpgradeProcedure - Starting step 2/2: UpdateIndexStep on index: decision-instance
+INFO UpgradeProcedure - Starting step 2/2: UpdateIndexStep on index: process-instance-key2
 ...
 ```